hadi-alnehlawi/ECTRELLO/README.md

 ## Notes
 - The cli return json-string values to the terminal for better interactivity and integration.
-- If the trello API's key profile was deleted or was worng, a warning message would appear to notify the user to run the command: ` $ ectrello configure`
+- If the trello API's key profile was deleted or was wrong, a warning message would appear to notify the user to run the command: ` $ ectrello configure`

 - Upon testing random trello objects with random names are created.
 All objects will be automatically deleted after running the test.
 - The test process duration could consume approximately one minutes to complete due to the speed of internet connection and the response from Trello API.